giometrix/Xtensible.Aspire.Hosting.Cassandra/README.md

 # Xtensible.Aspire.Hosting.Cassandra

-This project provides Cassandra and Scylla support for .NET Aspire applications.
+This project provides [Cassandra](https://cassandra.apache.org/_/index.html) and [Scylla](https://www.scylladb.com/) support for [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview).
 It allows you to easily add and configure Cassandra or Scylla databases to your Aspire application using the `AddCassandra` and `AddScylla` extension methods.

 ## Purpose